FashionFreedom/Seamly2D/README.md

 Compiling Valentina
 ====================

-See this thread on forum for building with Qt: https://forum.valentina-project.org/t/how-to-build-with-qt/1833
+Download open source Qt 5.x binaries and latest Qt Creator: https://www1.qt.io/download-open-source See this thread on forum for building with Qt: https://forum.valentina-project.org/t/how-to-build-with-qt/1833

 Prerequisites:
    * Qt 5.7.0 or later (to provide Qt widgets)